hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Win_flush_local.3.rst

 called.
 By default, this error handler aborts the MPI job, except for I/O function errors.
-The error handler may be changed with :ref:`MPI_Comm_set_errhandler`; the predefined error handler :ref:`MPI_ERRORS_RETURN` may be used to cause error values to be returned.
+The error handler may be changed with :ref:`MPI_Comm_set_errhandler`; the predefined error handler MPI_ERRORS_RETURN may be used to cause error values to be returned.
 Note that MPI does not guarantee that an MPI program can continue past an error.